jacquesbh/memex-mcp/USAGE.md

 Both use Markdown with YAML frontmatter.
 See [README.md](README.md) for structure.

 **Creating content:**
-- Via your LLM (Claude, OpenAI…) connected to the MCP: `"Write a guide for X"` or `"Write a context Y"`
+- Via your LLM (Claude, OpenAI…) connected to the MCP: `"Write a guide for X"` or `"Write a context Y"` (auto-indexed)
-- Manually: Create `.md` file, add frontmatter, run `./memex compile:guides` or `./memex compile:contexts`
+- Manually: Create `.md` file, add frontmatter, run `./memex embed --only-new` to index

 ---